 Community Greenhouse Partners is a sustainable urban farm that applies ecological design principles and engages community participation to grow wholesome food year-round that is provided at low-cost to the neighborhood, improving personal health while generating training, mentoring and employment opportunities.

-Community Greenhouse Partners has already built one of six hoop houses and a major composting station on site.
-Aquaponic systems will follow in the future as we continue to grow on the grounds of a former Catholic Parish in the heart of downtown Cleveland.
+Community Greenhouse Partners has already built one hard shell greenhouse and five soft shell hoop houses on site, as well as a new hydroponic system which will be upgraded to a full aquaponic system featuring both fish and vegetables in the near future as we continue to grow on the grounds of a former Catholic Parish in the heart of downtown Cleveland.
 We’ll not only hire locally, but grow and sell locally-grown organic vegetables at low cost to urban families and teach sustainability and earth science to young people.

 Latest Blog Posts